milvus-io/milvus/CODE_REVIEW.md

 - Are there enough comments to understand the intent of the code?

 - Are hacks, workarounds and temporary fixes commented?

+- If `[skip e2e]` is tagged, is it safe enough to skip running e2e tests?
+  - Notes: it skips running e2e tests, if there is a `[skip e2e]` in the commit message.

 ## Things to keep in mind when you are writing a review comment